amplitude/amplitude-docs/content/collections/data/en/autocapture.md

 #### Turn off Autocapture events

-Amplitude also allows you to turn off Autocapture entirely and use precision tracking for data collection.
-We provide robust data management tools and workflows that support the planning and implementation of a custom taxonomy.
+You can also turn off Autocapture entirely and use precision tracking for data collection.
+Amplitude includes robust data management tools and workflows that support planning and implementing a custom taxonomy.

 You can [turn off any or all Autocapture events](/docs/sdks/analytics/browser/browser-sdk-2#disable-autocapture) through your SDK configuration.